mdn/content/files/en-us/web/http/range_requests/index.md

 {{HTTPSidebar}}

 An HTTP {{HTTPHeader("Range")}} request asks the server to send parts of a resource back to a client.
-Range requests are useful for clients like media players that support random access, data tools that know they need only part of a large file, and download managers that let the user pause and resume a download.
+Range requests are useful for various clients, including media players that support random access, data tools that require only part of a large file, and download managers that let users pause and resume a download.

 ## Checking if a server supports partial requests